wgmo/graphtik/docs/source/plotting.rst

 --------

 For :ref:`debugging` it is necessary to visualize the graph-operation.
-You may plot the original plot and annotate on top the *execution plan* and solution of the last computation, calling methods with arguments like this::
+You may plot any :term:`plottable` and annotate on top the *execution plan* and solution of the last computation, calling methods with arguments like this::

    netop.plot(show=True)              # open a matplotlib window